austinjump-sec/Spot-The-Vuln/README.md

 | **Terraform** | Unrestricted public access, Wildcard Principal, Excessive S3 permissions, Run as Root |

 ## ⚖️ Credits and Licensing
 This project is licensed under the Apache License 2.0.
 Code challenges are sourced from real-world vulnerabilities via the CVEfixes dataset and remain the property of their respective original authors.
-These snippets are used here for educational and transformative purposes under Fair Use.⚖️
+These snippets are used here for educational and transformative purposes under Fair Use.
 ---

 ## 🛠️ For Developers